 Rather than presenting a single image of a bygone era, Antwerp shows off fragments from various times throughout its prosperous past.
 As a major Belgian city, there are plenty of attractions to visit and things to see in Antwerp.

 Belgium’s contained nature means a day trip to Antwerp is easily manageable but don’t discount spending the night in the city either (read reviews about where to stay).
 It’s definitely worth more of your time.
-Come along as I show you what to do in Antwerp.
+Come along as I take you on a self-guided Antwerp walking tour.

 Antwerp may be a big city, the second largest metro area in Belgium actually, but the sights of the old town are easily navigated on foot.
 There’s no better place to start your time exploring Antwerp on foot than with the city’s central square, Grote Markt.